Scott Speedman: 1995–2000: Early career

+2001–2012: Breakthrough

 After ending a four-year run on Felicity, Speedman quickly found success in film.
 In 2002, he was cast in his first major starring role in a feature, portraying an inexperienced LAPD detective caught in a web of corruption, opposite Kurt Russell, in the police drama Dark Blue.
 Next, Speedman portrayed the husband of a terminally ill woman opposite fellow Canadian and high-school alumna Sarah Polley in the independent drama My Life Without Me.
 Speedman won a "Golden Wave Award" for his work on the film.

 Later in 2003, Speedman starred opposite Kate Beckinsale in the supernatural thriller film Underworld.
 Making an impression on audiences in the stylized vampire–werewolf film, Speedman was honored with a Saturn Award in the category "Cinescape Face of the Future Award".
 Then, he went on to star alongside James Marsden in the thriller The 24th Day and Ice Cube in XXX: State of the Union.
 Upon the success of the first Underworld film, Speedman reprised his role as Michael Corvin in the 2006 sequel Underworld: Evolution.
 He appeared alongside Willem Dafoe in Anamorph and Wes Bentley in Weirdsville.
 Speedman also starred with Liv Tyler in the 2008 horror–thriller The Strangers, and alongside Rachel Blanchard in the mystery drama Adoration, directed by Atom Egoyan.